MaximilianStammnitz/Indelwald/README.md

 ![example](/Images/Example_spectrum.png)

-In the above example, we see enrichments of single base T deletions or extensions at poly-T homopolymers (lengths ≥5 bp).
+In the above example, we see enrichments of single-T deletions or extensions at poly-T homopolymers (lengths ≥5 bp).
 These spikes are indicative of DNA polymerase slippage, which is particularly prominent in tissues with DNA mismatch repair (MMR) deficiency – commonly classified as COSMIC signatures ID1 and ID2.

 Disclaimer #1: The script and its associated results are yet unpublished.
-It has nevertheless been extensively validated with indel calls derived from (i) human, (ii) dog and (iii) Tasmanian devil genomes/tumours.
-Technically, the code should run smoothly for any species with a reference genome.
-If you do face a challenge in using the code, please get in touch directly via maxrupsta@gmail.com
+It has nevertheless been extensively validated with indel calls derived from (i) human, (ii) dog and (iii) Tasmanian devil (cancer) genomes.
+In theory, this code should run smoothly for ANY species with a reference genome.
+If you do face a challenge in using the code or wish to provide general feedback, please get in touch directly via maxrupsta@gmail.com

 Disclaimer #2: Color scheme is the same as the one used in the original PCAWG paper.
 The rest was written from scratch.